 Remember that links are part of the web and thus technology.
 In essence “unnatural links” are like “cold ice”.
 Links are always unnatural per definition.

 Links are not growing naturally in your garden.

 Google’s more than 15 years old link based algorithm has been improved or rather complicated over the years.
 The new bloated version still can’t really cope with links that are solely placed to mislead search engines.
 Thus Google has shifted the responsibility for fixing their algorithm to the webmasters.
 That’s why they declared some links to be unnatural.

 Repent your sins or burn in hell!

-In case you want to get people to find you via Google — the de-facto global search traffic monopolist — you have to play by Google’s rules, otherwise the gatekeeper won’t let anybody through to your site.
+In case you want to get people to find you via Google, you have to play by Google’s rules, otherwise the gatekeeper won’t let anybody through to your site.

-Of course you could ignore Google altogether and focus on other traffic sources, like mail, social media or direct traffic for example but most site owners have grown so dependent on Google search that they can’t even imagine taking this step.
+Of course you could ignore organic traffic altogether and focus on other sources, like mail, social media or direct traffic for example but most site owners have grown so dependent on Google search that they can’t even imagine taking this step.

 So the only thing that you can do is to follow Google’s path of repentance for sinners.

 First you have to find out where you have sinned and how.
 Have you built links “artificially”?
 In many cases someone else did it on your behalf.
 Sometimes even your competition might be responsible for your tanking on Google.